apollographql/apollo-client-nextjs/RFC.md

 In this RFC, I'll be referring to RSC in the context of Next.js, as that is the most mature implementation of RSC we are seeing so far and the one likely to be adopted by users first, given the messaging around the Next.js `app` directory.

-In a RSC environment, the root component is a "server component".
+In an RSC environment, the root component is a "server component".

 Server components are marked with a `"use server"` pragma at the top of the file.
 Client components are marked with a `"use client"` pragma.
 These pragmas are only necessary for components that designate a "boundary".
 Children of server components will be rendered as server components, and children of client components will be rendered as client components, even if they are imported from other files that don't contain a pragma.